lahoffm/aclu-bail-reform/src/etl/README.md

 	--> This is county-specific logic; compare 'No change' timelines and the most recent event to flags in Counties table --> Check for Expired & add that event first since it's more informative than 'Stale'.
 ```

+TODO How to make sure database constructed in chronological order? (timeline & updating of data fields always goes from earliest to most recent so we never overwrite newer data with older data and never create an event that happened before another event).
+Challenge for this is that sometimes we use jail timestamps in addition to scraping timestamps.

 ### How to get length of time in jail for each county
 TODO make table for each county, listing all possible ways to get "length of time in jail pre-trial" for the county, and list all possible ways that the release date could be "Unknown" for the county.